top of page

 Heritage, Place & Identity

 I'm passionate about uncovering the textile stories hidden in our landscapes.
-These works explore local craft, working-class voices, and the legacy of making — all rooted in the everyday creativity of place.
+These works explore local craft, working-class voices, and the legacy of making, all rooted in the everyday creativity of place.
+My flax work was recently featured on BBC Radio Derby which highlighted the growing interest in our local heritage.

 Some projects grow quietly.
 Others shine on national stages.
 This work showcased how community-rooted textile practice can contribute to wider cultural legacy and civic pride.